FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 ### What personal information do we process?

+**Application:** You will be aware of any information that you enter into the application.
+This information is required in order for it to operate.
+No information is secretly collected in the background by your devices sensors.
+This information will be stored locally on your device and will be protected by your own device's security.
+When you uninstall the app, the information you have entered will also be deleted.
-Any information that you enter into the application in order for it to operate, will be stored locally on your device.
-No information is uploaded or shared with us.
+None of your information is uploaded or shared with us.

-When you visit, use, or navigate our other Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
+**Other Services:** When you visit, use, or navigate our other Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
 Learn more about [personal information you disclose to us](#personal-information-you-disclose-to-us).

-#### Do we process any sensitive personal information?
+### Do we process any sensitive personal information?

 Some information may be considered 'special' or 'sensitive' in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs, but we do not process sensitive personal information.

-#### Do we collect any information from third parties?
+### Do we collect any information from third parties?

 We do not collect any information from third parties.

-#### How do we process your information?
+### How do we process your information?

 As the application doesn't upload any of your data, we can't process any of the information you enter into it.

 We process your information to provide, improve, and administer our other Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.
 We process your information only when we have a valid legal reason to do so.
 Learn more about [how we process your information](#2-how-do-we-process-your-information).

-#### In what situations and with which parties do we share personal information?
+### In what situations and with which parties do we share personal information?

 As the application doesn't upload any of your data, your data can't be shared with any other parties.

 We may share information provided for our other Services in specific situations and with specific third parties.
 Learn more about [when and with whom we share your personal information](#4-when-and-with-whom-do-we-share-your-personal-information).

-#### What are your rights?
+### What are your rights?

 Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
 Learn more about [your privacy rights](#7-what-are-your-privacy-rights).

-#### How do you exercise your rights?
+### How do you exercise your rights?

 The easiest way to exercise your rights is by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

 Want to learn more about what we do with any information we collect?
 [Review the Privacy Notice in full](#table-of-contents).

-### TABLE OF CONTENTS
+## TABLE OF CONTENTS
 1. [WHAT INFORMATION DO WE COLLECT?](#1-what-information-do-we-collect)
 2. [HOW DO WE PROCESS YOUR INFORMATION?](#2-how-do-we-process-your-information)
 3. [WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR PERSONAL INFORMATION?](#3-what-legal-bases-do-we-rely-on-to-process-your-information)